Amirnlz/flutter_persian_calendar/README.md

 4. Commit your changes: `git commit -m 'Add some feature'`.
 5. Push to the branch: `git push origin feature/my-feature`.
 6. Submit a pull request.

+Feel free to use or modify this version based on your preferences!